 - Utilise technology: Are there areas of the business that could benefit from a more efficient solution, such as customer relationship management (CRM) software, automated job scheduling or mobile payment processing?
 Consider a short-term investment for long-term savings.

 - Find hidden costs and simple savings: Review contracts annually, dig into what you’re actually using and identify if changes could be made.
 Also uncover the little things (like printing or air-conditioning) that can result in savings if controlled.
+You may get a utility bill audit to determine the areas where you can make adjustments and yield additional savings.

 - Outsource and change pay structures: Evaluate contractors or freelancers for specific projects rather than hiring full-time, and check into commission-based pay for the appropriate circumstances and employees.
 These are only some staffing solutions you can consider for your company.